gabriellnuness/allanvariance/README.md

 ## Fitting noises

-Considering an Allan deviation in the classical form (without the decreasing part at the end) the noises values can be fitted with the implemented function `fit_allanvar()`, as shown by the `example.jl`.
+Considering an Allan deviation in the classical form (without the decreasing part at the end) the noise values can be fitted with the implemented function `fit_allanvar()`, as shown by the `example.jl`.

 ![image](images/example_data.png)
 ![image](images/example_allan_fit.png)